TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/2017/Index.rst

    <INCLUDE_TYPOSCRIPT: source="FILE:EXT:fluid_styled_content/Configuration/TypoScript/setup.txt">
    # ...

 *Note:* Extensions may use different file endings like :file:`.ts`, :file:`.t3s`, :file:`.ts.txt` or whatever.

-*Related hint:*
+Related hint
    Adding TypoScript from 3rd party extensions using :php:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addTypoScript()` doesn't work.
 In such case add the TypoScript of other extensions directly to your TypoScript files instead.

 Tips
-   - The technique is used in the `TYPO3 extension 'bolt' <https://github.com/CMSExperts/bolt>`__ which is used in production.
+   - The technique is used in the `TYPO3 extension 'bolt'
+     <https://github.com/CMSExperts/bolt>`__ which is used in production.

 References:
    - :issue:`79140`